celikfana-lab/hmic/README.md

 # hmic
-note: check the test folders as you can see more efficent formats like HMICP and HMICP7 (hatsune miku is cringe prerenderd) (7 is inspierd by 7-zip) hatsune miku is cringe image format
+note: check the test folders as you can see more efficent formats like HMICP and HMICP7 (hatsune miku is cringe prerenderd) (7 is inspierd by 7-zip)
+warning: hmicmp4 is very buggy and this wil be abandoned since it is was to hard but you can use HMIC tech as an lossless GIF or PNG

+hatsune miku is cringe image format
 HELLO GUYS PLS READ BEFORE U TELL MIKU FANS